zitoure/content-understanting-demo/README.md

    - Specify correct language locales
    - Use appropriate analyzer for content type

-## 🔗 Additional Resources
+## Additional Resources

 - [Azure AI Content Understanding Documentation](../README.md)
 - [REST API Reference](https://docs.microsoft.com/en-us/rest/api/contentunderstanding/)
 - [Service Limits and Quotas](../service-limits.md)
 - [Language and Region Support](../language-region-support.md)

-## 💡 Next Steps
+## Next Steps

+1. **Start with the Interactive Notebook**: Open `content_understanding_demo_notebook.ipynb` for a guided experience
-1. **Customize the Demos**: Modify the scripts to work with your own data
+2. **Customize the Demos**: Modify the scripts to work with your own data
-2. **Create Custom Analyzers**: Define field schemas for your specific use cases
+3. **Create Custom Analyzers**: Define field schemas for your specific use cases
-3. **Integrate with Your Applications**: Use the client library in your own projects
+4. **Integrate with Your Applications**: Use the client library in your own projects
-4. **Explore Advanced Features**: Try the RAG integration and batch processing capabilities
+5. **Explore Advanced Features**: Try the RAG integration and batch processing capabilities

-## 🤝 Contributing

-This demo is part of the Azure AI Content Understanding documentation.
-If you find issues or have suggestions for improvements, please contribute back to the documentation repository.

-## 📄 License

-This demo code is provided as part of the Azure AI services documentation and samples.
+6. **Evaluate Your Results**: Use the evaluation framework to assess extraction quality